libp2p/blog/src/_blog/rust-libp2p-2022.md

 rust-libp2p is one implementation of many of the libp2p specification.
 How do we ensure we are compatible across implementations?
 In 2022 we started the libp2p interoperability project and, as of [September 2022, we continuously test](https://github.com/libp2p/rust-libp2p/pull/2835) that the various versions of go-libp2p and rust-libp2p can connect.
 In December we added nim-libp2p, in 2023 we will add js-libp2p.

-At this point, rust-libp2p is a large complex codebase.
-In August we added a [coding guideline](https://github.com/libp2p/rust-libp2p/pull/2780) to the project, allowing us to agree on a set of rules to enforce consistency across the project and enable newcomers to hit the ground running.
-Projects outside of the libp2p realm might find this guideline useful, as it documents an opinionated way of doing asynchronous networking in Rust.

 In 2022 we published 9 releases of the main `libp2p` crate and a total of 268 releases across the workspace including sub-crates and patch releases.